welcome-to-the-sunny-side/coalesce/README.md

 #   --tag_or TEXT    Problem must have AT LEAST ONE of these tags (comma-separated)
 #   --time TEXT      Time range (format: DD/MM/YYYY-DD/MM/YYYY or keywords)
 #   --cid TEXT       Contest ID range (format: x-y)
-#   --xaxis TEXT     X-axis for the plot (week, month, or rating).
+#   --xaxis TEXT     X-axis for the plot (week, month, year, or rating).
 Default: month.
 ```

 ### Examples